Skip to main content

 The Quiet Power of Respectful Friendship

 Friends can make or mar you.
 I have shared stories of friends who helped me when I was planning to come to North America 21 years ago.
-Without those friends, my journey would have been harder—perhaps even impossible.
+Without those friends, my journey would have been harder, perhaps even impossible.

 Friends who repeatedly offer contrary advice when you are sharing a painful experience are not respecting you or your perspective.
-When you describe constant ill-treatment and express the need to leave an environment for the sake of your mental health, and all they say is, “Don’t look at it that way; you just need to be patient,” what they are really saying is that the problem is you.
+When you describe constant ill-treatment and express the need to leave an environment for the sake of your mental health, and all they say is, “Don’t look at it that way; you just need to be patient.”
+What they are really saying is that the problem is you.
 They are implying that if you reflect more or change yourself, the mistreatment will stop.
+If you have a friend like that, do not share your pains with them again, Full stop!
+That’s a smart risk management decision.

-A point to note—because some of us unknowingly do this to our friends: if you are not sure how to advise someone because you do not know the full story, the most strategic response is often to do nothing.
+A point to note...some of us unknowingly do this to our friends: if you are not sure how to advise someone because you do not know the full story, the most strategic response is often to do nothing.
 Be quiet.
 Listen.
 Many times, listening is better advice than words that only add fuel to the fire.
+If you must say something, say it once, and then leave it alone.
+No need to keep circling the runway. #truefriendship; #friendship

 I hope this speaks to someone.